Homelessness Prevention Services

 Funding for Prevention services is limited at this time.
 For rental support, utility support and help with your water bill, please call the United Way at 211.
 When funding becomes available, LASA will publish its times and date to the public through the United Way help line.

 Rapid Rehousing is designed to assist families in moving out of homelessness and into permanent housing.
 This is a short term program consisting of as little as three months to a maximum of nine months of rental assistance.
 During program tenure, clients are also given case management services with one of our Housing Retention Specialists.

 Short-term shelter housing provides families a safe turn-key ready apartment with stays of up to 30 days.
 Phone and utility services are included along with case management focused on the family’s immediate needs.

 We operate five units in Lakewood and three in Fife in a partnership with Pierce County Housing Authority, LASA, and social service agencies.
 Families are provided an apartment along with case management services.
 A limited number of Section 8 certificates are available to graduates of this program.
 Section 8 is a federally-subsidized program that helps low income families pay their rent.

 This program provides 15 units of permanent supportive housing to families whose head of household has a documentable disability as well as the chronically homeless.
 More information is available under the Prairie Oaks tab.

 Low Income Permanent Housing (LiPH)

 Orchard Heights is a privately owned apartment community that receives a tax credit for renting out 10 units at low cost to formerly homeless families.
 LASA is able to partner with them to place appropriate program graduates into this beautiful complex.

-Please note that ALL referrals for our housing projects (Rapid Rehousing, Shelter, FPP, Prairie Oaks and LiPH) must come from Access Point for Housing (AP4H) at (253)682-3401.
+Please note that ALL referrals for our housing projects (Rapid Rehousing, Shelter, FPP, Prairie Oaks and LiPH) must come from Coordinated Entry at (253)682-3401.